February 22-24 | UofT Scarborough

 Who can apply?

 Any college or university student is eligible to apply.
-Application will open soon, please check back soon for updates.
+You can apply here.
+Application will close on January 31st, act fast!

 Once I am accepted, what do I need to bring?